If Donald Trump Is A Urophile, It’s Perfectly Healthy And Not A Perversion – Claims Expert On ‘Golden Showers’

 “Some urophiliacs may also experience sexual arousal from having a full bladder and/or feel sexually attracted to someone else who has a full bladder (‘bladder desperation) or wets themselves (i.e. ‘panty wetting’ or wetting the bed).”

-Yet Dr Griffiths is keen to stress that if urine floats your boat, then, “there is nothing untoward about that.”
+Yet Dr. Griffiths is keen to stress that if urine floats your boat, then, “there is nothing untoward about that.”

 “If it’s consensual and it doesn’t cross certain boundaries then, morally, I have no problem with that at all.”

-Obviously, Donald Trump has furiously denied he is a urophile, but if he was, shouldn’t we as a society be more understanding of our new President’s complex if unusual needs, and a lot less condemning of what is in essence a private affair between a man and his urinators?
+Obviously, Donald Trump has furiously denied he is a urophile, but if he was, shouldn’t we as a society be more understanding of our new President’s complex if unusual needs, and a lot less condemning of what is, in essence, a private affair between a man and his urinators?

 Only through such universal acceptance of both the ruler and the ruled can we truly make America great again.